iamayushanand/CodeForce.vim/README.md

 |python 2.7.12     |            7|
 |python 3.5.2      |           31|

+#Dependencies

+You need to have python with beautiful soup and requests library installed.

 #Issues

 If you find any problems or bug with my plugin please email me at iamayushanand@gmail.com